admann99/admann99.github.io/README.md

 > - Has the material you have taken from the original work been transformed by adding new expression or meaning?
 > - Was value added to the original by creating new information, new aesthetics, new insights, and understandings?

+The material from the original work has been transformed since layering several samples on top of each other adds new expression.

+The second case also appears to be satisfied.
+By meshing samples together, Girltalk creates an entirely new work of art, similar to a collage.

+## The Nature of The Copyrighted work
+This states that there is more leway to copy factual works than you do fiction.
+Obviously that doesn't apply to this case.

+Also, if the material has already been published, it is more likely to be considered fair use.
+That's because artists should be able to control when their work is released.
+Girltalk uses samples from songs that have already been released, so he does not violate this.

+## The Amount and Substantiality of the Portion Taken